brt-yilmaz/git-notes/git.md

 >>> not recommended if you have uncommitted work

 `git pull <remoteName> <branchName>`
-`git pull` // get automatically origin and current branch data
+`git pull` get automatically origin and current branch data

+`git remote add upstream <linkForkedRepo>` to fetch data from original repo

+`git rebase master` to see commit ordered by name
+`git rebase --continue` to continue rebasing after solve the conflict `git rebase -i HEAD~8` to make changes for commits *all commits are new, commits hash change too* `reword` to rename commit *content stays*
+`pick` to keep commit *content stays*
+`fixup`discard commit and meld into previous commit *content stays* `drop`to delete commit *content lost*